NetLogo/GIS-Extension/README.md

 ```

-Saves the given dataset to the given file.
-If the name of the file
+Exports the given dataset to the given file.

+For VectorDatasets, two file formats are supported, ESRI shapefiles
+and GeoJSON.
+If the given file name ends in ".geojson" or ".json",
+then the file will be exported as a GeoJSON file.
+If the file name
+ends in any other extension or no extension at all, the dataset
+will be exported as a shapefile and the associated file extensions
+will be supplied (".shp", ".prj", etc.)

+For RasterDatasets, only ESRI ASCII grid files are supported and
-does not have the proper file extension, the extension will be
+the associated file extensions will be automatically supplied.

-automatically appended to the name.
-Relative paths are resolved
-relative to the location of the current model, or the user's
+Relative paths are resolved relative to the location of the current
-home directory if the current model hasn't been saved yet.
+model, or the user's home directory if the current model hasn't

-Currently, this primitive only works for RasterDatasets, and it can
-only save those datasets as ESRI ASCII grid files.
+been saved yet.